 Series: Road Wars

 Road Wars is a British reality television programme produced for Sky One, and now repeated ad nauseam on Pick, that follows a proactive unit of the British Thames Valley Police service as they go about their duties, interspersed with archive footage of car chases from other areas including the United States.
-As the name implies, most of the officers' duties involve some form of them nicking people on the road, often with a simple stop for a lack of insurance turning into a far worse affair (e.g. possession of drugs, or in one notable case the driver having overstayed on his visa and subsequently prosecuted for such).Narrated mostly by Mancunian actor Lee Boardman with the exception of the very last series, Road Wars is notable for its light-hearted and Excruciating Pun filled tone compared to other similar series, which are often presented in a far more dry and serious way.
+As the name implies, most of the officers' duties involve some form of them nicking people on the road, often with a simple stop for a lack of insurance turning into a far worse affair (e.g. possession of drugs, or in one notable case the driver having overstayed on his visa and subsequently prosecuted for such).Narrated mostly by Mancunian actor Lee Boardman with the exception of the very last series, Road Wars is notable for its light-hearted and Incredibly Lame Pun filled tone compared to other similar series, which are often presented in a far more dry and serious way.
 A Spin-Off called Street Wars was also produced, also narrated by Boardman, although far darker and more serious in tone and with more emphasis on more violent crime compared to car chases and the like.

 You do not have to look at any tropes but it may harm your understanding of Road Wars if you fail to do so: